SJSU272LabF18/Event-Recommender-System/README.md

 ### Proposed solution :

-1.Build an application which will recognize the content of the picture 2.Extract the dates and venue
+1. Build an application which will recognize the content of the picture
+2. Extract the dates and venue
-3.Link this with the google calender.
+3. Link this with the google calender.
-4.Upload this information directly to your Calendar application.
+4. Upload this information directly to your Calendar application.

 ### Previous topics